-Like Target and Walmart, Best Buy only matches prices for new items – not used or refurbished ones.
+Like Target and Walmart, Best Buy only matches prices for new items, not used or refurbished ones.
 It also won’t match prices for any marketplace or third-party seller.

-Also, like Walmart, Best Buy will only allow you to match a price once for each item you buy.
+Also, like Walmart, Best Buy only allows you to match a price once for each item you buy.
 For example, if you find a fitness tracker on sale for $30, you can’t buy one for everybody on your holiday gift list.
 You also can’t stack that $30 matched price with a $10 coupon to get the total price down to $20.
 You can use the coupon or the price match, but not both for the same item.

 Best Buy also has several specific rules that aren’t found at other stores.
-For instance, it says you can’t get a price match prices on a cell phone that comes with a contract from any online seller.
+For instance, it says you can’t get a price match on a cell phone that comes with a contract from any online seller.
 Game discounts related to a membership program are also off-limits.
 Finally, you can’t match prices for services, such as delivery, installation, or computer repair.